8 Ways to Label your Quilts – and why you should!

 Quilt Label Method 5: Printable Fabric Quilt Labels

-The next option is basically to make a printed label on fabric at home yourself.
+The next option is to make a printed label on fabric at home yourself.

-This method will give you the option to include all sorts of things such as photos, unique fonts, graphics, and so on.
+This method will allow you to include all sorts of things, such as photos, unique fonts, graphics, and so on.

 how to make quilt labels